 Pulmonary embolism (PE) is a blockage or obstruction in the pulmonary arteries in the lungs.
 It is most commonly caused by blood clots that travel to the lungs from the venous system.
 Most often, the clots form in the leg veins or pelvic veins (a condition known as deep vein thrombosis or DVT).
 Because pulmonary emboli can lead to acute and significant strain on the heart, this condition can be potentially life threatening.

 Pulmonary Embolism Treatment at the University of Michigan

-In the hospital, we have a dedicated 24 hour on call pulmonary embolism response team (PERT).
-Every PERT consultation is provided after an extensive evaluation and discussion between various subspecialists.
-Michigan Medicine PE and CTEPH patients have access to all available and upcoming novel investigations for the entire spectrum of pulmonary embolic disease including acute, chronic and CTEPH.
+U-M Health patients have access to all available and upcoming novel investigations for the entire spectrum of pulmonary embolic disease, including acute, chronic and chronic thromboembolic pulmonary hypertension (CTEPH).
 Our ability to work in a multidisciplinary fashion differentiates our program and allows patients access to various specialists and therapies.

 Types of Pulmonary Embolism

 Pulmonary emboli can present as acute PE or chronic PE.

 Acute PE is a new obstruction causing acute onset heart strain.
 Acute PE often needs immediate treatment with clot busters and blood thinning medications.

 Chronic PE is a more insidious presentation that includes heart failure with gradual progressive symptoms.
 Chronic PE is caused by an older residual obstruction resulting from an undissolved clot in the pulmonary circulation left over from previous acute pulmonary emboli.
 In addition, in a small percentage of patients, chronic PE can lead to elevated blood pressure in the pulmonary arteries over time, developing into CTEPH, a rare type of pulmonary hypertension.